7 reasons to run a marathon in 2018

 Your aim may be just to finish a marathon, any marathon, but if your finances allow, why not turn it in to a holiday.
 Great marathons are held all over the world so if you have never been to New York, Hawaii, Paris, Venice, Hong Kong or Sydney before, now’s your chance!
 Check out the marathon calendar on this site - http://www.aims-worldrunning.org/aims.html

-Look cut like never before, have a super-tuned cardio engine, enjoy lower stress levels, expand your social scene, visit somewhere new, maybe run and raise money for a good cause…
+Look cut like never before, be happier than ever, have a super-tuned cardio engine, enjoy lower stress levels, expand your social scene, visit somewhere new, maybe run and raise money for a good cause…

 How do I enter a marathon?